 They’re also big enough to keep in a lot of detail so they look like great trains.
 Once you start getting smaller than this, you’ll find that a lot of manufacturers have to cut out little bits and pieces of a trains detail by simplifying it for manufacturing.

-Because this is the most popular train size, it also means that there are more accessories in HO scale so you’ll be able to build nearly any themed layout that you can think of.
+Because this is the most popular model railroad train size, it also means that there are more accessories in HO scale so you’ll be able to build nearly any themed layout that you can think of.

 O scale trains are almost twice as big as HO scale trains.
 O scale trains are 1:48 scale, and run on a gauge of 1.25 inches or 31.8mm.
 Due to the nature of their size, they can be a little too big for a model train enthusiast to build a half decent layout in a small house or apartment.

-Because they’re big however, they normally have immaculate detail and are really well manufactured, so they work great as set pieces if you’re looking to have a specific model on your shelf.
+Because they’re big however, they normally have immaculate detail and are really well manufactured, so they work great as set pieces if you’re looking to have a specific model railroad train on your shelf.
 The cheaper models work great as children’s toys because they’re big enough to not be swallowed and are normally pretty durable, but obviously do your research on the model first!

 So what’s so good about these trains?
 Well, the fact that they’re so small means that you can normally build a huge train layout on something as big as a coffee table or even smaller.
 These trains are normally about the size of your finger or a little bigger, so you can imagine how much space you’d have on your computer desk right now!